Brand development that increases sales velocity, guaranteed.

 Dropbox Became Connective Tissue For Teams

-Dropbox was one of the most famous fire storage and sharing web services, which was widely used around the globe.
-The company planned to take its services a step further and offer support for teams and organizations where they can plan and execute projects without any interruptions.
-As a result, in 2017, the team developed a new brand strategy and gained new brand recognition with the help of its APIs, tools, and integrations.
+Dropbox was one of the most famous file storage and sharing web services, which was widely used around the globe.
+The company planned to take its services a step further by offering support for teams and organizations, allowing them to plan and execute projects without interruption.
+As a result, in 2017, the team developed a new brand strategy and gained increased brand recognition through the use of its APIs, tools, and integrations.

 During the brand refresh, Dropbox worked on its logo, making it cleaner and more straightforward.
 The old box logo represented file sharing and storage, while the new one represented a collection of surfaces.
 Dropbox is now an open platform for creation and development.
 As a result of this new brand identity, the company attracted more customers.